athem1s/athem1s.github.io/index.md

   - image_path: /assets/images/gear.jpg
     alt: "an image of some camping gear over a mountain"
     title: "Gear"
-    excerpt: "Not sponsored gear reviews and recommendations of products I owned or have owned, spanning different categories like camping, photography, EDC, stationary, travel, etc"
+    excerpt: "Not sponsored gear reviews and recommendations of products I owned or have owned, spanning different categories like camping, photography, EDC, stationery, travel, etc"
     url: "/categories/gear/"
     btn_label: "Read More"
     btn_class: "btn--inverse"